The-Ducktor/edgeab/README.md

-Here is the improved version with the acknowledgment of the original work:

----

-> edgeab is a free and open-source Python app that easily creates a full-featured audiobook from an EPUB or text file using realistic text-to-speech from [Microsoft Edge TTS](https://github.com/rany2/edge-tts/).
+> edgeab is a free and open-source Python app that easily creates a full-featured audiobook from an EPUB or text file using realistic text-to-speech from [Edge-TTS](https://github.com/rany2/edge-tts/).

-> Note: This project is a semi-remake of [epub2tts-edge](https://github.com/aedocw/epub2tts-edge), but it's optimized for my use case, running approximately 8x faster (or at a minimum 4-5x).
+> Note: This project is a semi-remake of [epub2tts-edge](https://github.com/aedocw/epub2tts-edge), but it's optimized for my use case, running approximately 8x faster (or at a minimum 4-5x) and using calibre for metadata.

-- Generally takes about 10 minutes for the light novels I've tested this on from start to finished file.
+* Generally takes about 10 minutes for the light novels I've tested this on from start to finished file.

 ## 🚀 Features